How I Use a Modern Digital Envelope System to Make Paying Bills Easier (Cashless)

 Our grandmother’s grandmother used it to take care of the household finances.
 It’s a time-honoured system because IT WORKS.

-Modern banking and finance mean that the old cash stashed in envelopes system is in need of an overhaul.
+Modern banking and finance mean that the old cash stashed in envelopes system isn’t always practical.

-I’ve outlined the modern day envelope budgeting system that I use below.
-First, however, I’ll an overview of the traditional envelopes system.
+I’ve outlined this modern digital envelope budgeting system that I use below.
+First, however, I’ll cover an overview of the traditional envelopes system.

 Before we get to the modern envelope system, here’s how the old-fashioned envelope system worked.